top of page

 Lebenslauf DEUTSCH

-An Anglo-Swedish Society scholar, Mae Heydorn studied at the Guildhall School of Music and Drama.
+An Anglo-Swedish Society scholar Mae Heydorn studied at the Guildhall School of Music & Drama.
+Graduating with distinction she made her operatic debut with Glyndebourne Festival Opera as Woodpecker in The Cunning Little Vixen.

-Contemporary performances include Bryony Kimmings’ Opera Mums for BBC4 and Birtwistle’s The Mask of Orpheus at English National Opera.
+Other contemporary performances include the world premiere of Opera Mums with Bryony Kimmings streamed on BBC4 and Birtwistle’s The Mask of Orpheus at English National Opera.

-In 2021 the UK premier of Gounod’s La Nonne Sanglante earned her an Offie nomination for the title role and an Offie Award for best opera production.
+In 2021 the UK premiere of Gounod’s La Nonne Sanglante earned her an Offie nomination for best performance in the title role and an Offie Award for best opera production.

 bottom of page